Best S-REITs in Singapore 2025 for Your Investment Portfolio

-After a tumultuous few years, S-REITs are recovering and getting back in the favour of investors.
+After a tumultuous few years, S-REITs are regaining momentum and drawing renewed interest from investors.
 We discuss some metrics that help you evaluate their investment potential, as well as four S-REITs that you should keep your eye on.

 Real Estate Investment Trusts (REITs) allow investors to invest in real estate without high capital outlay.
-Different REITs offer a composition of properties serving different uses, allowing you to zero in a particular sector like hospitality or mix-and-match to hedge against risk.
+These trusts pool money from investors to purchase and manage income-generating properties, distributing the rental income as dividends.
+Different REITs hold portfolios of properties serving diverse uses, allowing you to zero in a particular sector like hospitality, commercial, or mix-and-match to hedge against risks.
 Thus, REITs are a popular choice for diversifying your portfolio.

 All told, S-REITs have enjoyed good popularity among investors.
-Today, they make up over 12% of the SGX’s total market capitalisation and, over the last 10 years, have seen a compound annual growth rate of around 6%.
+Today, they make up over 12% of the SGX’s total market capitalisation.
+Their portfolios span a diverse range of property types, including shopping malls, office buildings, logistics and industrial facilities, healthcare properties, hospitality venues, and data centres.
+Over the last 10 years, S-REITs have seen a compound annual growth rate of around 6% in market capitalisation.

-Let’s take a look at some promising S-REITs as candidates for your portfolio.
+Let’s take a look at some of the best S-REITs as candidates for your portfolio.

 Disclaimer: The information presented in this article is meant for educational purposes only and does not constitute financial advice.
 Consult a qualified financial advisor to determine if investing in S-REITs is right for you.
 Past performance is not a guarantee of future results.